Work With Me

 Here's a question worth sitting with first: what is staying exactly where you are actually costing you?
 Not just in dollars, but in time.
 Most people spend months, or even years, circling the same problems: they talk about it, think about it, Google it at 11pm.
 The question isn't really whether you can afford it.
 It's whether you can afford to keep doing what you're doing (or not doing!).

-When you invest in something, you show up.
-You do the thinking between sessions, come ready to actually work, and use what comes out of it.
+Beyond ROI, "free" also just doesn't work.
+When something costs nothing, it's easy to deprioritize.
+I know because I used to bail on my own coach last minute when she offered me free sessions.
+True story.
+When you invest in something, you show up, do the thinking between sessions, and actually use what comes out of it.
 The people who get the most out of coaching aren't always the ones with the biggest problems.
 They're the ones who take it seriously.

 That's also why I work in packages for ongoing coaching, not drop-in sessions.